jonkracht/technical-notes/programming-language-notes/python/pip-notes.md

 ## Creating a requirements file

-In general, can install a list of packages from a 'requirements.txt' file.
-However, local packages (i.e. in the repository) cause errors when executing `python -m pip install requirements`.
+In general, can install a list of packages from a properly-formatted text file.
+However, local packages cause errors when executing `python -m pip install requirements`.
 To avoid, when exporting package list to requirements.txt, include the --exclude-editable flag.
 `pip list --format=freeze --exclude-editable`.

 Can install these local packages via `pip install -e .`